KunleOduwobi/MyTheresa/README.md

 The end-to-end tests that ensure that functionalities performed by users work as expected

 ## Setup
-Simply have node installed on your machine and clone the repository
+Simply have node.js installed on your machine and clone the repository

 ## Cypress
 From your Terminal, navigate the project root directoy and run the following command to launch the Cypress Component: